 Independent Cement and Lime are reducing the need for this process by utilising steel slag.

 The 200th shipment of slag brings Steel Cements total amount to five million tonnes.
 This amount of slag has replaced a staggering 5.5 million tonnes of General Purpose cement, transferring to approximately 2.5 million tonnes of avoided carbon dioxide emissions.

-Since 1991, the steel-cement blend has proved successful in a variety of residential, commercial and infrastructure projects.
-Displaying the environmental and economic benefits of steel slag are large-scale projects such as the Bolte Bridge, Docklands Stadium, Victorian Desalination plant and two major tunnel projects currently underway.
+Since 1991, the 'Steelcement product' has proven successful in a variety of residential, commercial and infrastructure projects.
+Displaying the environmental and economic benefits of granulated blast furnace slag are large-scale projects such as the Bolte Bridge, Docklands Stadium, Victorian Desalination plant and two major tunnel projects currently underway.